ybedbug/snap-rdma/rpc/md/controller_nvme_create.md

 The mapping for pci_bdf and pci_index can be queried by running emulation_functions_list method.

-The response contains a uniquely identified controller name.
+The response contains a uniquely identified controller name, and its unique controller ID.

 # Request object